-Derek Hudson, non-executive director, is a geologist by profession, having over 30 years senior level experience in the oil and gas industry, operating globally (Trinidad and Tobago, United States, United Kingdom and East Africa) with multi-national organisations and state enterprises.
+Derek Hudson, an Independent Non-Executive Director, is a geologist by profession, having over 30 years senior level experience in the oil and gas industry, operating globally (Trinidad and Tobago, United States, United Kingdom and East Africa) with multi-national organisations and state enterprises.
 Derek is a well-known and highly respected figure in in the international oil and gas industry with an outstanding track record across a range of complex exploration, business development, financial and operational activities in both offshore and onshore environments bringing significant complementary skills to the Board.
 Derek is a member of the Remuneration Committee and is also a member of the Technical Committee.

-Kaat Van Hecke, non-executive director, has over 25 years' experience in the oil & gas industry and has a strong operations background, having started her career as a Production Engineer with ExxonMobil and Shell in Europe and Nigeria.
-Kaat also has significant public company experience and currently holds independent Non-Executive Director roles at Nostrum Oil & Gas Plc and Glover Gas & Power B.V./ Axxela Limited.
-Kaat is the Chair of the Remuneration Committee, a member of the Audit Committee and is responsible for the Board's oversight of the HSSE function.
+Kaat Van Hecke, an Independent Non-Executive Director, has over 25 years' experience in the oil and gas industry and has a strong operations background, having started her career as a Production Engineer with ExxonMobil and Shell in Europe and Nigeria.
+Kaat also has significant public company experience and currently holds independent Non-Executive Director roles at Serica Energy plc, Glover Gas & Power B.V. and Axxela Limited.
+Kaat is the Chair of the Remuneration Committee, a member of the Audit Committee and is responsible for the Board's oversight of the ESG and HSSE functions.